Counterproductive work behavior: Incivility

 Workplace incivility is disrespectful and rude behavior in violation of workplace norms for respect."
 The effects of incivility include increased competitiveness, increases in sadistic behavior, and inattentiveness.
 A study of cyber incivility showed that higher levels of incivility are associated with lower job satisfaction, lower organizational commitment, and higher turnover rates.
 Two factors that seem to be associated with becoming a victim of incivility are low levels of agreeableness and high levels of neuroticism.
 The affective events theory suggests that individuals who experience more incidents of incivility may be more sensitive to these behaviors and therefore more likely to report them.

-Knowledge hiding, knowledge hoarding, and knowledge sabotage

-Counterproductive knowledge behavior refers to employees' actions impeding organizational knowledge flows.
-Examples include: